TeamHG-Memex/agnostic/docs/cli.rst

 Global Options
 --------------

 The command line interface is built around a set of subcommands.
-Each of these subcommands supports a number of global options.
-To list the global options and
-subcommands:
+A global set of options applies to all subcommands, such as database type, username, hostname, etc. Each subcommand may also have its own arguments and options.
+You can view built-in help with the ``--help`` flag.

 .. code:: bash

-    ~ $ agnostic
+    $ agnostic -h
     Usage: agnostic [OPTIONS] COMMAND [ARGS]...

-      Agnostic database migrations: upgrade schemas, keep your sanity.
+      Agnostic database migrations: upgrade schemas, save your sanity.

     Options:
-      -t, --type <type>           Type of database.  [required] -h, --host <host>           Database hostname. (default: localhost) [required]
+      -t, --db-type <type>        Type of database.  [required] -h, --host <host>           Database hostname.
-      -p, --port <port>           Database port #.
-If omitted, a default port will be selected based on <type>.
+      -p, --port <port>           Database port.
-      -u, --user <user>           Database username.  [required]
+      -u, --user <user>           Database username.
       --password <pass>           Database password.
-If omitted, the password must be entered on stdin.  [required]
-      -d, --database <database>   Name of database to target.  [required] -s, --schema <schema>       The default schema to use when connecting to the database.
+      -d, --database <database>   Name of database to operate on.  [required] -s, --schema <schema>       The default schema[s] to use when connecting to the database.
+(PostgreSQL only.
+WARNING:
+                                  EXPERIMENTAL!!!)
-      -m, --migrations-dir <dir>  Path to migrations directory. (default:
+      -m, --migrations-dir <dir>  Path to migrations directory.
+(Default:
                                   ./migrations)  [required]
       -D, --debug                 Display stack traces when exceptions occur.
       --version                   Show the version and exit.